-It might not be the most exciting part of the holiday but making sure you have the right insurance is just as important as checking that your passport is in date.
+It might not be the most exciting part of the holiday, but ensuring you have the right travel insurance is just as important as checking that your passport is in date.
 In some cases, even a relatively minor injury on holiday can cost thousands of pounds.
-The price of medical treatment abroad varies significantly depending on the country you’re travelling to.
+The price of medical treatment abroad varies significantly depending on the country you visit.

 When looking for travel insurance don’t always default to the cheapest policy.
 Make sure that your cover is inclusive of any holiday activities you’re planning, such as backpacking, cycling or skiing.

-Taking your policy documents on holiday with you will ensure that you have the specifics of what you’re covered for and who to contact if things do go wrong.
+Taking your policy documents on holiday with you will ensure that you have the specifics of what you are covered for and who to contact if things do go wrong.

-It is important to consider the amount of insurance excess payable when choosing your policy, especially if you’re taking out insurance on behalf of a group.
+It is essential to consider the amount of insurance excess payable when choosing your policy, especially if you are taking out insurance on behalf of a group.

 Do your homework and shop around for the best policy for you.
-Many excesses are from £50 to £150 and are applicable to all claims.
-If you’re forced to cancel a holiday, it’s important to consider whether this excess is payable per person, per incident or both.
+Many excesses are from £50 to £150 and apply to all claims.
+If you are forced to cancel a holiday, it is important you consider whether this excess is payable per person, per incident or both.

-Alternatively, if your bag is lost, damaged or stolen, is the excess payable per item, per bag or per claim?
+Alternatively, if your bag is lost, damaged or stolen, is the excess payable per item, bag, or claim?

-If your travel insurers refuse to pay out for a claim under the policy and this refusal has been upheld after you’ve complained, remember that you do have options.
+If your travel insurers refuse to pay out for a claim under the policy and this refusal is upheld after you complain, remember that you do have options.

-The Financial Ombudsman Service is a free and independent service set up to help consumers who want to complain about a financial institution, including the insurance industry.
+The Financial Ombudsman Service is a free and independent service set up to help consumers complain about a financial institution, including the insurance industry.
 The ombudsman will review the facts of your claim in an objective manner and rule whether the decision was reasonable.

-If you aren’t happy with the decision then you can ask for a formal, final decision by the ombudsman and thereafter, the courts.
+If you are not happy with the decision, then you can ask for a formal, final decision by the ombudsman and, after that, the courts.